littlejo/killerkoda-labs/aya-first-maps/second-map/step2/text.md

 For that, we have to think which type of eBPF map we have to choose.

-There is 2 types of eBPF for configuration (just one write and many reads):
+There are 2 types of eBPF for configuration (just one write and many reads):
 * Array of list of binaries:  Array<[u8; 512]>

 ![map of four entries of arrays of 8 entries](../../img/second-map-array.png)